Wellington Rotary Beach

 From Monday to Friday (except for statutory holidays), the beach gates are left open throughout the day for people to come and go as they please.
 Beach staff will monitor capacity throughout the day and will step in to manage the gates if required.
 Sometimes, the beach reaches capacity on weekdays and the gates will be closed.

-The gates will be staffed and entry is controlled from 9 a.m. to 5 p.m. on Saturdays, Sundays and holidays beginning in May until the end of September.
+The gates will be staffed and entry is controlled from 9 a.m. to 5 p.m. on Saturdays, Sundays and holidays in May, June, September and October, and seven days a week in July and August.
 Picnics are permitted between the hours of 8 am and 8 pm.
 Overnight camping of any kind is strictly forbidden.

-If you are planning on staying at the Beach during any of the hours that require a pass (i.e. 9am-5pm, Saturdays, Sundays and holidays until September 19, 2021) please have your pass with you – if you are driving, leave it visible on your dash.
+If you are planning on staying at the Beach during any of the hours that require a pass please have your pass with you – if you are driving, leave it visible on your dash.
 If you are walking, have it on you.

 Yes – but we’ve trained the seagulls to rain down on you in a fury if you don’t put trash where it belongs.